XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 Batteries

-The L2 Pro and K1 provide approximately 90 minutes of operating time per battery charge, covering 4 to 6 segments at the recommended 15 to 20 minute segment length.
+The L2 Pro, K2, and K1 each provide approximately 90 minutes of operating time per battery charge, covering 4 to 6 segments at the recommended 15 to 20 minute segment length.
 For a project requiring 8 segments, plan for 2 battery charges plus one spare.
 Cold weather reduces runtime by approximately 20%, so in winter conditions budget a third charge and plan charging windows between collection periods.

 Storage